CHELSEA234/ImageForensics/README.md

 # ImageForensics

 - For each sample, we can produce results including one binary mask, detection score, 4 feature maps and one TSNE plot.
+All of these results need to go to the layout discussed beforehand.
+Please take a look on page 6 of [slides](https://docs.google.com/presentation/d/1SeVhILx0nB8tYWWkawuV9mAX2usNe3_epjOdQ8_Mk24/edit?usp=sharing).
 - The quick usage on HiFi_Net with the new viz code.
 ```python
   from HiFi_Net import HiFi_Net